Officer wounds self during pursuit near San Diego marathon

 Detectives were also investigating whether the woman was connected to a kidnapping in nearby Chula Vista, Nisleit said.
 In that incident a man called police to report that he was bound and gagged at gunpoint but managed to escape, he said.

 In announcing the woman’s arrest, police said the scene was secure and there was no threat to the area near the San Diego Rock ‘n’ Roll Marathon, which brought thousands of people downtown along with a heavy police presence.
+Organizers said there were 27,000 registered runners in the marathon and half-marathon.

 Runner Fabian Tabares, 49, finished the race for the second year in a row and then heard the news that an armed suspect was arrested only two blocks from the route.